File Storage

 Add a new cloud storage:

-- Choose the purpose (Permanent, Sanitized, Temporary) and click "Edit"
+- Choose the purpose (Permanent, Processed, Temporary, Archive) and click "Add New Storage"

 - Fill out the required information